The Principals

 True Believers of many faiths consider the virtual realm to be anathema.
 Some devout sects have demonstrated violent opposition to its existence.
 A few billion others have come to see it as a necessity, bordering upon a God-given Right.
 Some have adapted to life there exclusively.
 Some have had no choice.

 But I’m getting way ahead of myself.
 It’s hard not to, standing in the only reality I know and afraid for the first time in I-don’t-remember-how-many years.
-I don’t understand what’s happened.
-I don’t know whose story I’m in now.
+I don’t understand what’s happened and I don’t know whose story I’m in now.

 But all of that was now.